ACTION OHIO Coalition for Battered Women

 Polaris Project - National Human Trafficking Organization.
 Website has statistics, hotline information and educational materials.
 24/7 confidential hotline 1-888-373-7888 or text "BeFree" 233733.

-Central Ohio Rescue and Restore The mission of the Central Ohio Rescue and Restore Coalition (CORRC) is to provide a collaborative community response to human trafficking in central Ohio through education, services, advocacy, and prosecution.
+Central Ohio Reach and Restore The mission of the Central Ohio Reach and Restore Coalition (CORRC) is to provide a collaborative community response to human trafficking in central Ohio through education, services, advocacy, and prosecution.
 CORRC coordinates statewide efforts.

 U.S. Department of Homeland Security: Blue Campaign tool kit.
 The Blue Campaign is the unified voice for the U.S. Department of Homeland Security’s (DHS) efforts to combat human trafficking.
 Working in collaboration with law enforcement, government, non-governmental and private organizations, the Blue Campaign strives to protect the basic right of freedom and to bring those who exploit human lives to justice.